Martin Daly (captain)

 Martin Daly (born 1957) is an Australian Captain and surfer who is known for his surf discoveries aboard the M.V.
 Indies Trader and is known as "surfing's most iconic boat captain".

 Early life

-Martin Meg Daly was born on the northern beaches of Sydney, but moved to Queensland at age 11 where surfing isn't possible.
+Martin Ralph Daly was born on the northern beaches of Sydney, but moved to Queensland at age 11 where surfing isn't possible.
 By age 16, he left home and lived in New Zealand.
 By 1981, he left to South East Asia doing marine diving jobs.
 In 1981, he worked with friends Jeff Chitty and Ross Hannon, and they began working with a salvage diver and boat captain, Dave Barnett, on his boat The Rader.

 Surf Exploration

 One Palm Point Discovery

 In April 1983, Martin and his friends Jeff Chitty, Ross Hannon, Robert Wilson, and Wylie convinced Dave Barnett to explore some potential surf breaks aboard The Rader, and found waves at Painatan, in Sunda, Indonesia.
 Martin paddled out alone and caught the first known wave at the surf break.
 They called it One Palm Point, because there was one palm tree in front of the line where surfers would take off.